tanyaweaver/python-dev-accelerator/source/assignments/day02/learning_journal_1.rst

 .. code-block:: bash

-    [learning_journal]
+    [learning-journal]
     [master=]
-    192:learning_journal cewing$ heroku addons:add heroku-postgresql:dev
+    192:learning-journal cewing$ heroku addons:create heroku-postgresql:dev
+    Creating hippy-trippy-1234... done, (free)
-    Adding heroku-postgresql:dev on fizzy-fairy-1234... done, v4 (free)
+    Adding hippy-trippy-1234 to fizzy-fairy-1234... done
-    Attached as HEROKU_POSTGRESQL_ONYX_URL
+    Setting DATABASE_URL and restarting fizzy-fairy-1234... done, v3
     Database has been created and is available
      !
 This database is empty.
-If upgrading, you can transfer ! data from another database with pgbackups:restore.
-    Use `heroku addons:docs heroku-postgresql` to view documentation.
+If upgrading, you can transfer ! data from another database with pgbackups:restore Use `heroku addons:docs heroku-postgresql` to view documentation.

-Now our app on Heroku is set up to use a PostgreSQL database.
-A URL has been created for us to connect to.
-The connection string is stored on Heroku as ``HEROKU_POSTGRESQL_ONYX_URL`` (yours will be different).

-Our app expects something called ``DATABASE_URL`` to exist in our environment.
+Now your app on Heroku is set up to use a PostgreSQL database.
+A URL has been created for you to connect to.
+You can see the toolbelt setting ``DATABASE_URL`` for you.
+Your app expects this ``DATABASE_URL`` to exist in your environment.
+You can run ``heroku config`` to see the values that are set in the environment for your heroku app:
-The Heroku toolbelt provides another tool that allows us to connect the value they have us to the name we require.
-Again, type this at your command line (and don't forget to use *your* database color):

 .. code-block:: bash

-    [learning_journal]
+    [learning-journal]
     [master=]
-    192:learning_journal cewing$ heroku pg:promote HEROKU_POSTGRESQL_ONYX_URL
+    Banks:learning-journal cewing$ heroku config
-    Promoting HEROKU_POSTGRESQL_ONYX_URL (DATABASE_URL) to DATABASE_URL... done

-Great, now the connection URL for your Heroku database is available in the environment variable you are expecting.
-That's it.
-You're ready to deploy.
+    === fizzy-fairy-1234 Config Vars
+    DATABASE_URL: postgres://<username>:<pw>@<domain>:<port>/<db_name>

+Super.
+All is well and you are ready to deploy

 Deploy to Heroku